Rogue-Frontier/Oblivia/Destructures.md

 ```

 # Locatable values
-Thing that represent a destination.
+Things that represent a location.
 - Variable name `a`
 - Variable tuple `(a b c)`
 - Variable struct `{ a b c }`
 - Member access `a/b`
 - Function call `a/b()`
 - Alias of Locator

-A literal `7` is NOT a locator.
+A literal such as `7` is not a locator.

 # Mutable values
 Things that can be assigned to